 What about the errors?

-You spotted them too?
-The #N/A error for cells D6, D7 and D8 are in fact Excel telling you that there was not an exact match for those particular values.
-I’m often told “I don’t want errors on my spreadsheet, how can I make this look better?”.
+You spot them too?
+The #N/A error for cell D8 is in fact Excel telling you that there was not an exact match for those particular values.
+The value being looked up is 13 years of employment, our Bonus Schedule table only goes up to 9 years of employment, therefore, Excel has responded with an error message.
+A common question I hear is: “I don’t want errors on my spreadsheet, how can I make this look better?”.

 Here is my tip to fix this and make your spreadsheet look better.

 - Adjust the table_array area to include ALL possible answers.
 In this example, add entries for years 2, 4, 6, 8, 10, 11, 12 etc. In the bonus amount simply enter $0

 - If you do not wish to have these additional years displayed, hide the rows and leave only the rows with value amounts displayed.
 You can see below that rows 15, 17, 19, 21, 23-26 are hidden on the worksheet.

 - You may need to adjust the table_array cell references within the Vlookup in case it does not automatically acknowledge these new entries

 Using a Hlookup

 As mentioned, there are two lookup functions.
 Vlookup and Hlookup.
 In the above example, we have utilised the Vlookup option as the table_array data is displayed in a vertical layout.
 The Hlookup function is identical however can be used where the table_array is displayed horizontally, as shown below: